The Balanced Plate

 Many of the foods we eat are ‘mixed dishes’.
 A mixed dish is a food or item that includes more than one food group, for example pizza.
 You can still follow the balanced plate guide when you have mixed dishes at mealtime.

-For pizza, you may see that a slice has some crust (grain or starch), cheese (protein) and some toppings like sauce, mushrooms, peppers (a little vegetables).
-There is probably also a little oil used in the pizza making process, and you may have chosen some dip on the side; both of these contribute fat to the meal.
+For pizza, you may see that a slice has crust (grain or starch), cheese (protein) and toppings like sauce, mushrooms, peppers (vegetables).
+There is probably also some oil used in the pizza making process, and you may have a dip on the side; both of these contribute fat to the meal.

 Based on the balanced plate, what is missing is a serving or two of fruits and vegetables.
 If you pair your slice of pizza with a side salad or some carrot and celery sticks, you can easily make it a balanced meal!